-The Privacy Act 1988 (Privacy Act) was passed by the Australian Parliament at the end of 1988 and commenced in 1989.
-The Privacy Act gave effect to Australia's agreement to implement the Organisation for Economic Cooperation and Development (OECD) Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, as well as to its obligations under Article 17 of the International Covenant on Civil and Political Rights.
+The Australian Parliament passed the Privacy Act 1988 (Privacy Act) at the end of 1988, and it commenced in 1989.
+It gave effect to Australia’s agreement to implement the Organisation for Economic Cooperation and Development (OECD) Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, as well as to its obligations under Article 17 of the International Covenant on Civil and Political Rights.
 It set out 11 Information Privacy Principles for how Australian Government agencies must handle personal information.

-1991 — Credit reporting: The Privacy Amendment Act 1990, which commenced on 24 September 1991 to regulate the handling of consumer credit reports by credit reporting agencies and credit providers (Part IIIA of the Privacy Act).
+The Privacy Amendment Act 1990 came into effect on 24 September 1991 to regulate the handling of consumer credit reports by credit reporting bodies and credit providers (Part IIIA of the Privacy Act).

-2001 — Private sector: In December 2000, the Privacy Amendment (Private Sector) Act 2000 extended coverage of the Privacy Act to some private sector organisations.
+In December 2000, the Privacy Amendment (Private Sector) Act 2000 extended coverage of the Privacy Act to some private sector organisations.
 The amendments commenced on 21 December 2001.
-These amendments introduced 10 National Privacy Principles (NPPs) into the Privacy Act, which set out standards in relation to private sector organisations collecting, using and disclosing, keeping secure, providing access to, and correcting personal information.
+These amendments introduced 10 National Privacy Principles into the Privacy Act, which set standards for private sector organisations when they collect, use and disclose, hold secure, give access to, and correct personal information.

 The Australian Information Commissioner Act 2010 established the Office of the Australian Information Commissioner (OAIC) on 1 November 2010.
 The former Office of the Privacy Commissioner was integrated into the OAIC on 1 November 2010.
 The OAIC is headed by the Australian Information Commissioner, who is supported by two other statutory officers: the Freedom of Information Commissioner and the Privacy Commissioner.
-Further information about the OAIC, see Our Executive.
+For more information about the OAIC, see Our Executive.

-- the Australian Privacy Principles, which replaced the IPPs and the NPPs, to regulate the handling of personal information by Australian and Norfolk Island Government agencies and some private sector organisations (they replaced the Information Privacy Principles and National Privacy Principles)
+- the Australian Privacy Principles (APPs) regulate the handling of personal information by Australian and Norfolk Island Government agencies and some private sector organisations (they replaced the Information Privacy Principles and National Privacy Principles)

 - a new Part IIIA of the Privacy Act, which allows for more comprehensive credit reporting

-- new laws on codes of practice about information privacy (APP codes) and a code of practice for credit reporting (the CR code), including enabling the Information Commissioner to develop and register binding codes that are in the public interest
+- new laws on codes of practice about information privacy (APP codes) and a code of practice for credit reporting (the CR code); and enabling the Information Commissioner to develop and register binding codes that are in the public interest

 Other additions to our privacy functions

-1990 — TFN Data matching: The Data-matching Program (Assistance and Tax) Act 1990, and guidelines made under that Act, gave the Privacy Commissioner oversight and compliance functions in relation to how the Australian Taxation Office (ATO) and certain other agencies use tax file numbers to compare personal information for the purpose of detecting incorrect payments
+The Data-matching Program (Assistance and Tax) Act 1990, and guidelines made under that Act, gave the Privacy Commissioner oversight and compliance functions for how the Australian Taxation Office and certain other agencies use tax file numbers to compare personal information to detect incorrect payments.
+For more information see Government Data Matching.

-1997 — Telecommunications: The Privacy Commissioner was given monitoring, advisory and compliance functions in relation to the privacy of personal information held by telecommunications carriers, carriage service providers and others following the introduction of the Telecommunications Act 1997 (Telecommunications Act) and amendments to the Telecommunications (Interception and Access) Act 1979 (TIA Act).
-More information can be found on the Telecommunications page.
+The Privacy Commissioner was given monitoring, advisory and compliance functions for the privacy of personal information held by telecommunications carriers, carriage service providers and others following the introduction of the Telecommunications Act 1997 and amendments to the Telecommunications (Interception and Access) Act 1979.
+For more information see Telecommunications.

-2006 — Anti-Money Laundering and Counter-Terrorism: The introduction of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) established a requirement that the Australian Transaction Reports and Analysis Centre (AUSTRAC), the agency responsible for ensuring compliance with the AML/CTF Act, consult the Privacy Commissioner on matters that relate to the privacy of individuals.
-More information can be found on the Anti-money laundering page.
+The introduction of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) required the Australian Transaction Reports and Analysis Centre (AUSTRAC), the agency responsible for ensuring compliance with the AML/CTF Act, consult the Privacy Commissioner on privacy of individuals matters.
+For more information see Anti-Money Laundering.

-2010 — Healthcare identifiers: The Privacy Commissioner was given oversight and compliance functions following the introduction of the Healthcare Identifiers Act 2010 (HI Act), including the investigation of complaints about the mishandling of healthcare identifiers.
+The Privacy Commissioner was given oversight and compliance functions with the introduction of the Healthcare Identifiers Act 2010, including the investigation of complaints about the mishandling of healthcare identifiers.